Experimental Observation of Maximum Density Fluctuation in Liquid Te: Results and Discussions

 We also plot the previous results \cite{kajihara_saxs_sete} above \tm\s as black closed circles.
 Although the slope parameter \bq\s varies significantly, we believe that our results are mostly consistent.
 (1a) $\rho$ estimated from the present X-ray transmission (Fig.~\ref{fig:time_evolution}(b)) is also plotted by the red open circles with a line, which almost agrees with the values in the literature \cite{te_supercool}, indicated by a green line, and the previous results \cite{kajihara_saxs_sete}, indicated by black closed circles.
 The temperature of 581 K at which the liquid sample solidified is almost the same as in the literature, which indicates that this solidification is due to the spinodal limit or that the sample became unstable with excessive supercooling.
 In Fig.~\ref{fig:saxspara} (1a), the thermal expansion coefficient calculated from the temperature variation of densities \rr\s as $\alpha_{P}=-(1/\rho)(\partial\rho/\partial T)$ from the present experiment and literature values are also plotted by the pink squares and lines on the right axis, respectively.
 In the figure, a negative thermal expansion region between 581 K and 723 K, which is considered to be the LLT region, is indicated by the blue hatch.
-With cooling from 1123 K to approximately 750 K (1b), \szero\s gradually decreased, which can be interpreted as the liquid becoming more homogeneous because it moved away from the liquid-gas (LGT) critical point, which should be located at a higher temperature.
-This behavior is more clearly seen for liquid water \cite{kajihara_ixs_water_arxiv}.
-In contrast, in the LLT region, \szero\s clearly increases to a maximum at approximately 620-630 K. Around this temperature, (1a) \alp, (1d) isobaric heat capacity $C_{P}$, and ultrasonic sound velocity \vus\s \cite{te_supercool} all exhibit peak values.
+With cooling from 1123 K to approximately 750 K (1b), \szero\s gradually decreased, which can be interpreted as the liquid becoming more homogeneous because it moved away from the critical point of liquid-gas transition (LGT), which should be located at a higher temperature.
+This behavior is more clearly seen for liquid water \cite{kajihara_ixs_water}.
+In contrast, in the LLT region, \szero\s clearly increases to a maximum at approximately 620-630 K. This behavior of maximum scattering intensity of supercooled liquid Te was also confirmed in later similar experiment, and more detailed discussions including the large-$Q$ region have been made \cite{te_supercool_saxs_peihao}.
+Around this temperature, (1a) \alp, (1d) isobaric heat capacity $C_{P}$, and ultrasonic sound velocity \vus\s \cite{te_supercool} all exhibit peak values.
 These facts clearly indicate that the maximum of \szero\s is due to the density fluctuation associated with LLT and can be interpreted as the critical ridge line of the LLT or Widom line.
 With further cooling, \szero\s decreases to a smaller value.
 Note that this large change in \szero\s is observed only in the LLT region below \tm, and there is almost no change in the real liquid above \tm.
 It is reasonable that no change was observed in the previous measurement \cite{kajihara_saxs_sete} at temperatures higher than \tm, as indicated by the black closed circles in the figure.
 The parameter \bq\s shown in Fig.~\ref{fig:saxspara} (1c) shows mostly no significant changes above \tm.
 However, in the supercooled region, it seems to show a maximum at approximately 620-630 K, which is in conjunction with the variation of \szero, although the linearly rising tendency is relatively large.
 Regarding this \bq\s parameter, which corresponds to the domain size of the density inhomogeneity, further investigation may be required.
 In the case of liquid water, it has also been noted that the temperature change in the characteristic size of the density fluctuation is not the usual Ising-like critical behavior \cite{water_saxs_xie}.